TreePad 8.1

 TreePad is a hierarchical database which stores articles in a hierarchical tree-like structure.
 It does this well.
 It comes with templates for storing information such as such things as book and music collections PIM, disk, Passwords and URL's Medium power wordrocessor and powerful export features into .html, .tpd, rtf files.
 Addons can do a mediocre job of .pdf and very useful, very professional .exe files.
 I find this program very useful and regret not updating to the enterprise edition while I was still able.
 It still maintains its functionality.
 It is still my main program of data storage with a functional search engine.
 Recommended.

-11 days ago Was it helpful? yes(0) no(0) | Reply
+4 months ago Was it helpful? yes(0) no(0) | Reply

 H